cocacola-lover/cocacola-lover/README.md

-- 👋 Hi, I’m @cocacola-lover
+- 👋 Hi, I’m @cocacola-lover an aspiring front-end developer.
-- 👀 I’m interested in everything.
+- 👀 I’m interested in working on bigger projects and learning more stuff.
-- 🌱 I’m currently learning how to be a decent human being.
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: pegas620507@gmail.com

 <!---